zzhangjii/learning-library/ApplicationIntegration-labguide.md

      - Open your Notepad or TextEdit editor so we can add the XML statements.

-    - Copy and paste the following XML into your editing session:
+    - Copy and paste the following XML statements into your editing session:

         \<?xml version="1.0" encoding="UTF-8" ?\>